Dashboard Member settings

 Speeding laws

 Speeding is often thought of as a fairly minor offence, but it can be extremely dangerous, especially in a truck.
-It is essential that you ensure that your drivers understand how important it is that they stick to speed limits.
+It is essential that you ensure your drivers understand the importance of adhering to speed limits.

-When planning routes, it is now possible to see the speed limits of roads, so you can plan effective journey times and ensure that your drivers are aware of any changes that might catch them unawares.
+When planning routes, it is now possible to view the speed limits of roads, allowing you to plan effective journey times and ensure that your drivers are aware of any changes that might catch them unawares.

 Restrictions for clean air zones